4311 N Washington Blvd

 Area Population: Las Vegas: 587,699; Las Vegas-Paradise Metro Area: 1,954,773, North Las Vegas, NV 215,762

 Child Development Centers (CDC): Three centers on base provide care for children six weeks through five years of age.
 Programs include full-day and hourly child care for children in both Child Development Centers.
-In addition, Before and After School Kindergarten care and a Part Day Preschool Enrichment Program are available.
+In addition, Before and After-School Kindergarten care and a Part-Day Preschool Enrichment Program are available.
 For more information call CDC I (702) 652-4241, CDC II (702) 652-1114 and CDC III (702) 652-5885.

 Licensed Family Child Care homes are available.
 Call the Family Child Care office at (702) 652-4400.

 Schools: Elementary school on base is run by Clark County School District.
 Approximately one-third of the district's elementary and middle schools operate on a year-round calendar.
 In addition to a comprehensive education program for kindergarten through grade 12, the district offers magnet programs geared to those students with unique interests, skills and abilities.
+The School Liaison Officer (SLO) is available at 702-652-3327 to assist with questions and concerns.

 Youth Programs: Nellis' Youth Program offers a spectrum of services and activities for youth six to 18 years of age.
 The Youth Center complex provides space for sporting events.
 A wide variety of off-site and center-based youth and teen programs are available, as well as a complete array of youth sports and fitness activities.
 In addition, space for a variety of classes, social activities, child care and sporting events is available.
 Programs utilize curriculum from 4-H Cooperative Extension as well as Boys and Girls Club.
 Call 702-652-9307.